Solid Cache in Rails 8: When the Database Is the Right Cache

 - I want encryption support for cached values without building a custom system.

-If you’re deploying a Rails 8 app and want to keep things simple, my guide on deploying with Kamal to a VPS shows how the Solid stack fits into a minimal production setup.
+If you're deploying a Rails 8 app and want to keep things simple, my guide on deploying with Kamal to a VPS shows how the Solid stack fits into a minimal deployed setup.

 When I would not